develop2arman/rust-all-in-one/workspace/borrowchecker/lifetime/LIFETIME.md

 ```

 > const items looks remarkably similar to static items, which introduces some confusion as to which one should be used at which times.
 To put it simply, == **constants are inlined** == wherever they're used, making using them identical to simply replacing the name of the const with its value.
 Static variables, on the other hand, point to **a single location** in memory, which all accesses share.
 This means that, unlike with constants, they can't have **destructors**, and act as a single value across the == **entire codebase** ==.

+## Glossery

+> `'a`:	lifetime a,  lifetime=timetolive=subset of their scope, &'a mut i32 // a mutable reference with an explicit lifetime.